DerfDa180155/CarGame/doc/DevLog.md

 Wave Function Collapse now works almost perfectly, but still has a small error where it may be that not all fields are filled.

+## 08.01.2024

+Wave function collapse bugs fixed, but there is still a small bug where some fields don't get an image.